 For younger children, start by raiding your child’s dress-up supplies.
 Capes, swords, fairy wings, and tiaras can provide the key elements for a fun costume.
 Dance recital costumes can also work for a quick and easy costume.

-Turn a tie dye t-shirt into a 60's costume.
+Turn a tie dye t-shirt into a 60’s costume.
 Just add a head band and beaded necklace.
-Turn an old party or bridesmaid dress into a princess or "fancy lady" costume.
+Turn an old party or bridesmaid dress into a princess or diva costume.